simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 This demo uses an installation running on AWS

-## Step 2: Clone the NCFP repository
+## Step 2: Clone the NuoDB-Kafka-SparkStreaming repository

 The first step is to clone this repo to a directory on the machine where you have previously installed NuoDB in Step 1:
 ```